theohbrothers/Generate-DockerImageVariants/README.md

 - `includeFooter` - (Optional, defaults to `$false`) Specifies to iprocess a template `<file>.footer.ps1`.
 Location determined by `common`
 - `passes` - (Mandatory) An array of pass definitions that the template will undergo.
 Each pass will generate a single file.

-Each pass processes a `<file>.ps1` template and generates a single file.
+Each template pass processes a template file `<file>.ps1` template and generates a single file named `<file>` in the variant's build context.

 A pass can be configured with the `variables` and `generatedFileNameOverride` properties:

 ```powershell
 $VARIANTS = @(